Ways of working

 Our stakeholders suggested the following quantitative outputs:

 To facilitate the development of the Area Statement, Natural Resources Wales (NRW) held three workshops in North West Wales during July 2019 and a session for staff.
+A further workshop session with staff was held online in November 2020 followed by online sessions with stakeholders in December 2020 .
 Based on these discussions it is clear there was support for a cross cutting Area Statement theme looking at the different ways of working to ensure a sustainable and engaging process through the development of the whole North West Wales Area Statement.
 More information and detail on this can be found in the Introduction to the Area statement.

 During the second engagement event, participants identified wider issues in the North West as the following: